* Gluten Free, Dairy Free, Nut Free, Egg Free, Grain Free, Vegan

 Our story… why we source and supply Chia Seeds

 Due to their Omega 3 ALA properties and how versatility they are to use, Cyndi began looking for a local source of chia seeds, but we wanted organically grown.
 Realising that this was not currently available we sourced our chia from its native home – South America.

 History of Chia Seeds

 Chia (Salvia Hispanica) comes from the Mayan word meaning strength and these tiny seeds are nutrition packed.
 Legend has it that the Aztecs and Mayans used chia seeds to fuel performance and seen as a survival food as well as a food for generations to thrive.
 It’s not hard to see why.
-When we look at the nutritional profile, 16g/100g protein with a balance amino acid profile, over 30g/100g fibre 26g of which is insoluble fibre which has been shown to be beneficial to gut health, over 21g/100g Omega 3 ALA essential fatty acids, plus many minerals such as calcium, magnesium, potassium, phosphorus, iron and zinc.
+When we look at the nutritional profile, 19.5g/100g protein, 23g/100g fibre, 17.5g/100g Omega 3 ALA essential fatty acids.

 Our Chia Seeds story

 At Changing Habits we pride ourselves with FOSET (Foods; organic, sustainable, ethical and trusted).
 Sometimes it takes us years to find the right food that fit the criteria.

 Many years ago we began looking for a local source of chia, but wanting to purchase an organically grown product that didn’t use chemical so we realised that we would have a source them from their native home, South America.